ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 The vanilla Blinky program uses GPIO, which is a great tool for debugging with an oscilloscope or logic analyzer.
 It's a good idea to port GPIO before any other peripherals.

-You can now try [using the normal Blinky application]().<!--darn it! okay, link to the bit that tests with the app-->
+You can now try [using the normal Blinky application](../porting/testing-with-the-demo-applications.html).

 ### RTC